Phoenigore/homebridge-chacon/README.md

+### THIS PROJECT IS UNDER DEVELOPPEMENT - FORK NOT FINISHED !

 # homebridge-rfoutlets

 Homebridge plugin purpose-built for controlling 433MHz radio frequency outlets which can be purchased inexpensively. (i.e. [these](https://www.amazon.com/Etekcity-Wireless-Electrical-Household-Appliances/dp/B00DQELHBS "Etekcity Wireless Outlets")).
 Homebridge maintains state information, so you can always know if you left that lamp on.